s6o/elm-expense-manager/README.md

 After a year and change of almost daily Elm development and 20,000+ (single dev) SPA in production, a few _gripes_ have accumulated:

-  * tagging of things, redundant things, hundreds of pattern matches
+  * tagging of things, redundant things, every input field, every request etc.
   * JSON decoding/encoding - in most cases copy/paste boilarplate, it really
     should be a language feature e.g. Json.Decode.decoder : {..} -> Decoder {..}